 Storebrand also offers P&C-insurance.
 The greatest risks are from motor vehicle insurance and home insurance.
 P&C-insurance is a small business area compared with life and pension insurance.
 From a group perspective, the risk is modest.
+The deal with Insurance Group ASA in 2020 to take over the customer portfolio will give increased volumes of non-life insurance, included small companies.

-To limit the risk associated with major damage or disasters, Storebrand has entered into reinsurance agreements.
+Storebrand has reinsurance contracts to limit the risk associated with major damage or disasters.
 Reinsurance covers the risk, exceeding a lower limit11, associated with major single events and disasters that cause two or more deaths or instances of disability.
 The company's maximum risk amount at its own expense is relatively high and the reinsured risk is therefore modest in size.